Have you noticed something changing about concealed carry guns? They seem to be getting bigger…and holding more rounds.

 By The Numbers

-The Springfield Hellcat is gunning for the SIG P365, and with a competitive price, a comfortable, yet diminutive frame, and stellar accuracy, it’s a winner.
-We only wish there were more upgrades available right now for this brand-new gun, but we foresee that changing.
+The Springfield Hellcat guns for the Sig Sauer P365 and do so well.
+With a competitive price, a comfortable, yet diminutive frame, and stellar accuracy, it’s a winner.

 What is your top Micro or Sub-Compact?
 Let us know below.
 Also, check out more mico compacts in the 5 Best Micro Compacts!